As dog owners, we’re used to dealing with our fluffy buddy’s various daily quirks.

 Why does my dog rub his face on me?

-A dog will rub his face on your to convey his affection towards you.
+A dog will rub his face on yours to convey his affection toward you.
 Similarly, it’s his way of marking you with his scent and accepting you as his master.
 It might be a sign that they want you to scratch their head.
 Often, they are just asking for more treats!

 There are many more reasons behind this cute gesture.
 Why not find them out by reading this article?
 You can learn a lot!